 In December 2013, we commenced Study F203, a 12-month open-label extension study of TNX-102 SL in patients who have completed the BESTFIT study.
-The goal of Study F203 is to obtain the prerequisite 6- and 12-month safety exposure data to support the NDA filing.
+The goal of Study F203 is to obtain the prerequisite 6- and 12-month safety exposure data to support a new drug application, or NDA, filing.
+We expect to complete Study F203 in August 2015.